As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 The uncertainty of extreme weather and natural disasters can cut off access to assets for extended periods.
 These problems lead to increased reactive maintenance and responses by field workers.
 At the same time, worker safety in heavy industries is paramount.
 Dispatch and workers must balance the need to get utilities back up and running with safety and access challenges.

 Digital transformation is helping utilities stay ahead of the curve with predictive maintenance of assets that might be about to fail.
 This allows the workforce to stay on top of emerging problems before they worsen.
 Mobile devices likewise play a critical role in accessing data and the correct information while on the road.
-Intrinsically safe tablets have an essential part to play in ensuring workers’ safety in hazardous environments.
+Intrinsically safe tablets are essential in ensuring workers’ safety in hazardous environments.

 Real-time information is critical for field workers to do their jobs efficiently and quickly.